 Company: Mach Machine handles prototype and production runs of precision parts for customers in the high-tech, medical, aerospace and military industries

 Problem: “As the shop’s production mix and volume grew, the time required to construct multiple setups grew as well.”
 Once Mr. Olsen realized that monthly setups took an employee four hours to complete he decided it was time to invest in horizontal machining.
 This would allow Mach Machine to design and build fixturing setups on tombstones and leave them in place permanently.

-Solution: Investing in Fastems FMS ONE with Okuma HMCs, complete with Fastems Manufacturing Management Software (MMS) – the most intelligent software in Industry 4.0.
+Solution: Investing in Fastems Flexible Pallet Container (FPC) with Okuma HMCs, complete with Fastems Manufacturing Management Software (MMS) – the most intelligent software in Industry 4.0.
 The equipment’s productivity and efficiency allowed Mach Machine to use it for both aluminum and stainless steel parts.

 Results: Permanent palletized setups increase efficiency and reduce cycle times from 24 minutes per piece to only 10.
 “The fixturing is designed specifically for the part, so we’re able to utilize the whole work envelope of the machine,” Mr. Olsen says.
 “Permanent fixturing also gives us excellent part-to-part repeatability.”

 The article covers the whole journey from the very beginning to this moment: how the production of the first own products of BoatZincs started, how homegrown metalworking becomes profitable, and finally how the company leaned towards horizontal machining and automation.
 Modern Machine Shop encapsulated the starting point of taking the first steps towards the change: